Income Tax History

 Historical Income Tax Rates

-Find a detailed overview of income tax rates and income tax brackets and you will find that income tax rates continued to change in the decades that followed.
-The income tax rate for the bottom income tax bracket grew, peaking at 22.2% in 1952.
+Look at a detailed overview of income tax rates and income tax brackets and you will find that income tax rates continued to change throughout history and decades.
+The tax rate for the bottom income tax bracket grew, peaking at 22.2% in 1952.
 However, the lowest tax bracket at that point was comprised of individuals earning up to $4,000.
 The bracket size itself peaked in 2001 at $45,200.
-The tax rate for the top bracket also continued to grow and peaked at 92% in 1950.
-At that time the bracket was for individuals making over $400,000.
-Over the last decade the rate for the bottom tax bracket, which is individuals earning less than about $15,000, is at 10%.
-The rate for the top bracket, which is individuals earning around $350,000 is at 35%.
+The tax rate for the top bracket also continued to grow, peaking at 94% in 1944 and 1945.

 Tax Code History and Tax Law Page Growth

-The modern tax code has grown tremendously over the years.
-Currently, the tax code contains over 9,000 sections.
-The instructions for the 1040 form alone speak for the incredible growth of the tax code over its history.
-In 1913 they only took up 1 page, while nowadays they take up 174 pages!
-However, the modern tax code is much more broad and complex than the one released in 1913 and now includes many more categories, like employment taxes, financing of election campaigns, coal industry health benefits, and trust fund code.
-The incredible growth can be attributed to both expansions and small changes and revisions that are made to patch up loopholes.
-In roughly the last 10 years it is estimated that the tax code has been amended or revised over 4,000 times.
+The U.S. tax code has grown tremendously over the years.
+For Tax Year 2021, the tax code contains nearly 10,000 sections.
+The instructions for the Form 1040 alone speak to the expansive growth of the tax code over its history.
+In 1913, the tax code could be printed on a single page, while modern tax codes can take up to 174 pages.
+However, the modern tax code is much more broad and complex than its 1913 counterpart, featuring categories for employment taxes, financing of election campaigns, coal industry health benefits, and the trust fund code.
+This incredible growth can be attributed to both expansions and revisions that are made to patch up tax loopholes.
+Over the past 10 years, it is estimated that the tax code has been amended or revised over 4,000 times.